sherr3h/FLASS-fina4350.io/_posts/2019-09-20-project-initiatives.md

 See the dislike numbers of this video.
 Obviously the video game producer mistakenly thought their market, i.e. the gaming community, were still keen on futurist / irrealist games.

-On the opposite side, one good example is Battlefield V.
+In contrast, one good example is Battlefield V.

 **Our initiative is to use the comment section as an alternative data source and perdict gaming firms' financial performance and stock price movements.**